Human-Computer Interaction Lab

 Latest News

-Congratulations to Yitoshee Rahman, Dr. Arun K. Kulshreshth and Dr. Christoph W. Borst for having their poster abstract titled "Exploring the Usefulness of Visual Indicators for Monitoring Students in a VR-based Teaching Interface" accepted at IEEE VR, 2023.
+Congratulations to Yitoshee Rahman, Dr. Arun K. Kulshreshth and Dr. Christoph W. Borst for having their paper titled "Comparing Visualizations to Help a Teacher Effectively Monitor Students in a VR Classroom" accepted at ISMAR, 2023.

 More News...